IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 For example, Article 3 of the ICCPR requires New Zealand to ensure equal rights for women and men.
 However, when reporting on Article 3 to the United Nations, New Zealand's reports have only included women's rights.[^6] Men rights were not included.
 New Zealand's failure to recognise men's rights on an equal footing with women is discrimination.

-### State Obligations

-Under ICCPR and ICESCR New Zealand is required to  act in good faith,[^9] take all steps necessary, and stop discriminating against men immediately.[^7] New Zealand "should take concrete, deliberate and targeted measures to ensure that discrimination" against men is eliminated in both public and private sectors.[^10] A lack of resources is not a valid excuse unless "every effort has been made to use all resources"[^8]  that are available.

->States parties are responsible for ensuring the equal enjoyment of rights without any discrimination.
-Articles 2 and 3 mandate States parties to take all steps necessary, including the prohibition of discrimination on the ground of sex, to put an end to discriminatory actions, both in the public and the private sector, which impair the equal enjoyment of rights.
-ICCPR GC 28 paragraph 4

-> The right to equality before the law and freedom from discrimination, protected by article 26, requires States to act against discrimination by public and private agencies in all fields. ...
-States parties should review their legislation and practices and take the lead in implementing all measures necessary to eliminate discrimination against women in all fields, for example by prohibiting discrimination by private actors in areas such as employment, education, political activities and the provision of accommodation, goods and services.
-States parties should report on all these measures and provide information on the remedies available to victims of such discrimination.
-ICCPR GC 28 paragraph 31

 ### Incitement
 Encouraging or inciting discrimination against men is prohibited.[^11] [^12]